 Posted by Lauren Lessard on April 18th, 2018

-Co-authored by Paul Manning, VP, Software at The Bowdoin Group, and Sean Walker, Partner at The Bowdoin Group
+Co-authored by Paul Manning, Managing Director, Software & Technology at The Bowdoin Group, and Sean Walker, Partner at The Bowdoin Group

 As a follow up, two of our longstanding clients requested that we highlight the differences between product management, product marketing, product development, and program management.
 We are happy to oblige because in our work at the executive level in organizations, we hire leaders that guide these functions, and as such, it’s important to understand the nuances between them and how they coexist.

 In this post, we examine how these functions operate in the software world as opposed to industrial design or engineering, for example, as it is most representative of our clients’ environments.

 Product management’s primary responsibility is to build a product that customers are going to purchase and evangelize.
 Chartered with driving the market requirements, they must be adept at coalescing input from customers, support, prospects, and sales, and weigh that with what the competition is doing.
 The team combines that information with overarching market trends to determine how the product (or new products) should function.
 Product management writes the product requirements and works directly with product development to set the vision, guidelines, and priorities for the team – in essence, the two teams collaboratively build the product roadmap.
 It’s because of their continuous stream of communication with the technical team that some people assume product management sits behind computers all day, but that couldn’t be further from the truth.
 In fact, product management spends a fair amount of time with clients as it’s important to understand how clients use the product.

 Product management teams are often excellent at collecting and prioritizing feedback and fluent in both technical and non-technical speak as they are the liaisons between technical and non-technical audiences.
 They work hand-in-hand with product marketing counterparts, and in some companies, they can hold both roles.